Keisho Shirakawa

-Keisho Shirakawa (Japanese:白川恵翔, Korean:시라카와 케이쇼 born June 4, 2001) is a Japanese professional baseball pitcher who is a free agent.
+Keisho Shirakawa (Japanese:白川恵翔, Korean:시라카와 케이쇼 born June 4, 2001) is a Japanese professional baseball pitcher for the Kia Tigers of the KBO League.
 He has previously played in the KBO League for the SSG Landers and Doosan Bears.

 Career

 Tokushima Indigo Socks

 Shirakawa began his career in 2020 with the Tokushima Indigo Socks of the Shikoku Island League Plus.
 In 15 appearances for the club in 2023, he compiled a 4–3 record and 3.56 ERA with 68 strikeouts across 55 2/3 innings pitched.
 In 2024, Shirakawa registered a 4–1 record and 2.17 ERA (third in the league) with 31 strikeouts (second in the league) across six appearances.

 SSG Landers

 On May 23, 2024, Shirakawa signed with the SSG Landers of the KBO League.
 The signing was made as part of a new rule that allowed the Landers to temporarily replace Roenis Elías after he suffered an injury.
 On July 3, Elías returned from his injury, and Shirakawa was released by the Landers, having made 5 starts for the team.